llancruzz/share-story/README.md

 #### Edit Comment
 * As a Site User I can edit comments so that I can update my comments.

+#### Edit Profile
+* As a user, I want to be able to modify my profile information, such as my username and credentials, so that I have greater control over my personal information and a more customized user experience.

+#### Contact Us
+* As a user, I can share my stories through a contact form so that the blog owner can see them and create a post based on my experience as related in the form.

 #### Delete Comment
 * As a Site User, I can delete comments so that I can remove all the information about my comment.